rust-lang/rust/src/doc/rustc-dev-guide/src/notification-groups/about.md

 ## Joining a notification group

-To join an notification group, you just have to open a PR adding your Github username to the appropriate file in the Rust team repository.
+To join a notification group, you just have to open a PR adding your Github username to the appropriate file in the Rust team repository.
 See the "example PRs" below to get a precise idea and to identify the file to edit.